4d/docs/website/translated_docs/es/FormObjects/properties_DataSource.md

     *   Boolean
       Puede utilizar campos de la tabla maestra o de otras tablas.

 -   A **4D expression** (simple expression, formula or 4D method).
-The expression must return a value.
+La expresión debe devolver un valor.
 The value will be evaluated in the `On Display Detail` and `On Data Change` events.
 The result of the expression will be automatically displayed when you switch to Application mode.
 The expression will be evaluated for each record of the selection (current or named) of the Master Table (for selection type list boxes), each element of the collection (for collection type list boxes) or each entity of the selection (for entity selection list boxes).
 If it is empty, the column will not display any results.
   The following expression types are supported:
     *   Cadena
     *   Numeric